 Details of risks and expected main impacts

-The Kyowa Kirin Group is working to maximize the value of three drugs that have been positioned as global strategic products – Crysvita, a treatment for X-linked hypophosphatemia, Poteligeo, an anticancer agent, and Nourianz (product name in Japan: Nouriast), an antiparkinsonian agent.
-However, delays to sales area expansion caused by setbacks in market launch preparations, slow progress with market penetration due to difficulties in identifying potential patients, sharply lower-than-expected sales due to a shortfall in projected product prices in new markets, and impediments to stable supplies caused by quality issues, manufacturing problems and other issues, may prevent the Group from attaining its business targets.
+The Group is working to maximize the value of two and other drugs that have been positioned as global strategic products – Crysvita, a treatment for X-linked hypophosphatemia and Poteligeo, an anticancer agent.
+We launched our own marketing for Crysvita in North America in April 2023.
+However, we need to continue monitoring whether we can increase sales and profit through market expansion.
+Moreover, regarding risks of global strategic products as a whole, the following risks may prevent the Group from attaining its business targets: delays to sales area expansion caused by setbacks in market launch preparations; slow progress with market penetration due to difficulties in identifying potential patients; sharply lower-than-expected sales due to a shortfall in projected product prices in new markets; and impediments to stable supplies caused by quality issues, manufacturing problems and other issues.

 Key mitigation measures